|Position:||Director of Rowing|

 |Alma Mater:||San Diego State|

-During his tenure, Johnson has taken the program to new heights and expectations.
+During his tenure, Johnson has taken the program to new heights and expectations while competing at the national level.
 In each of his seasons, the team has achieved new goals and set new standards.
-Never ranked prior to the 2007 season, UCSD has now spent time ranked in the top 25 of the U.S. Rowing Collegiate Poll in five of the last ten seasons.
+Never ranked prior to the 2007 season, UC San Diego has now spent time ranked in the top 25 of the U.S. Rowing Collegiate Poll in six of the last 11 seasons.

-In addition, the team has enjoyed success at races such as the Stanford Invitational, where UCSD has compiled a winning record in duel races; the George Washington Invitational, where the team placed second overall in team points in 2012; the SIRA Regatta, where the Tritons finished second overall in 2011; and the WIRA Championship Regatta, where UCSD has never finished lower than third and won the overall team championship in 2006 and 2011.
+In addition, the team has experienced success at races such as the Stanford Invitational, where UC San Diego has compiled a winning record in duel races; the George Washington Invitational, where the team placed second overall in team points in 2012; and the SIRA Regatta, where the Tritons finished second overall in 2011.

 At the end of the 2006-07 season, Johnson was invited to "guest" coach for a month at Yale University.
 While at Yale, he coached the JV and 3V athletes as they prepared for the oldest intercollegiate sporting event in the country, the Harvard-Yale Regatta.
 The JV crew was able to surprise a heavily-favored Harvard boat, which had beaten Yale at both IRAs and Eastern Sprints weeks earlier, winning the event by over 15 seconds.

-Johnson joined the UCSD coaching staff during the 2004-05 season as the novice/freshman coach.
-At the time, the novice program was comprised entirely of walk-ons and went on to enjoy tremendous success over the next two seasons, setting records for UCSD freshmen crews that still hold today.
+Johnson joined the UC San Diego coaching staff during the 2004-05 season as the novice/freshman coach.
+At the time, the novice program was comprised entirely of walk-ons and went on to enjoy tremendous success over the next two seasons, setting records for UC San Diego freshmen crews that still hold today.
 Johnson's crews placed fourth at the San Diego Crew Classic, won all duel competitions and qualified for back-to-back ECAC National Invitational Championships Grand Finals, where in 2006 the team took second place overall to become the only Triton crew to ever medal in a national invitational.

 Prior to coming to UC San Diego, Johnson was the head coach at San Diego State University from 2000-04.
 During his tenure, SDSU became a highly-competitive program, winning or medaling in numerous conference championships.
 Johnson's SDSU crews qualified in the varsity four for the IRA National Championships in three of his five years as head coach.